tnichols217/notes/college/Writing Seminar.md

 	- Leads to reduction in concentration of both tasks
 - Most people use their phones at social gatherings, yet most people also said phones hurt social gatherings
 - Reduction of time on phone during conversation improves face to face conversation quality
+- The presence of a phone disconnects people and keeps conversation topics light
+- Decreased conversation quality leads to a decrease in empathy
 -

 > [!para]